getodk/docs/odkx-src/xlsx-converter-reference.rst

 .. tip::

-  There are  built in functions for ODK Survey that can be used anywhere in the workbook.
+  There are  built in functions for ODK-X Survey that can be used anywhere in the workbook.
 See the :ref:`Forumla Functions <xlsx-ref-formula>` section for more details.

 If a complex calculation is required, you can access the full power of Javascript and the :program:`jquery.js` (that is: :code:`$.some_func(...)` ) and :program:`underscore.js` (that is: :code:`_.some_func(...)` ) libraries.
 Internally, the calculate column is wrapped and evaluated as a Javascript function: